kirch1/rancid-tomatillo/README.md

-Application is deployed live at: [Deployment via Vercel](https://expired-avocados.vercel.app/)
+Application is deployed live at: [Expired Avocados on Vercel](https://expired-avocados.vercel.app/)

 ## Context: